rslakra/AppSuite/README.md

 A step by step series of examples that tell you how to get a development environment running

-These URL's will help you to download and install the required softwares.
+These URLs will help you to download and install the required softwares.
 Please follow the instructions and download the latest stable version, as supported by your OS version.